 Both cats and dogs like to have a space that makes them feel secure.
 It can be a hiding place for cats or a nice soft bed for dogs.
 Whatever yours likes best, try to make a special place in your RV where your pet will feel safe and comfortable.
 If you can get your pet to see your pet carrier as such a place, that can be ideal.
 Then it becomes far easier to transport them when needed.
 Since our cats are indoor cats, we have to use the carriers to move them about fairly often.
 In addition to their carriers, we made a nest for our cats under the bed of our trailer for when things get really scary.

 You can’t always take your pets everywhere you might want to go.
 When you do need to leave them back at the trailer, it is very important that you keep their climate needs in mind.
-Just like a car, a trailer can get very hot or very cnew before long if there is no climate control.
+Just like a car, a trailer can get very hot or very cold, very quickly if there is no climate control.
 We always leave our automatic climate control on when we leave the cats in our Airstream.
 We also insulate and shutter our windows just in case the climate control fails.
 It’s rare we leave them for longer than a half day, but we do everything we can to ensure their safety when we are out exploring.